 Personal Flotation Device (PFD)

 Any PFD, correctly sized, is better than none.
-There are a number of companies manufacturing fishing PFDs with pockets & eyes to tie & hold your PLB, VHF, Phone, Strobe, Camera etc.
+Darrens Kayaks stock a range of fishing PFDs with pockets & eyes to tie & hold your PLB, VHF, Phone, Strobe, Camera etc.

 Handheld, Floating, VHF